braceal/vllm-globus-compute/README.md

 # Setup a globus-compute endpoint (funcx) to run LLM inference from anywhere

-First install and run the command to configure the endpoint
+First, install and run the command to configure the endpoint
 ```bash
 pip install globus-compute-endpoint
 globus-compute-endpoint configure